 Original Issue Discount or Amortizable Bond Premium.
 If the face amount of any FNT note you receive in the exchange offers exceeds the issue price of such note (and if such note does not qualify for a de minimis exception discussed below), such excess will constitute original issue discount.
 You must include such original issue discount in income as ordinary income as it accrues on the basis of a constant yield to maturity, regardless of whether you receive cash representing such income.
 Your basis in your FNT notes will increase by the amount of the original issue discount includible in your gross income as it accrues.
 The excess will qualify for a de minimis exception if it is less than 0.25 percent of the face amount of such note, multiplied by the number of complete years to maturity.
-Because FNT intends to determine the issue price of FNT notes by reference to the fair market value of such notes on the issue date of the FNT notes pursuant to the exchange offers, FNT cannot know before the exchange date whether any FNT note you receive will have original issue discount.
-If the FNT 5.25% notes due 2013 have the same value on the exchange date as recent estimates of the value of the FNF 2013 notes, those notes would have a discount that does not qualify for the de minimis exception and they therefore would have an original issue discount.
+Because we intend to determine the issue price of FNT notes by reference to the fair market value of such notes on the issue date of the FNT notes pursuant to the exchange date as recent estimates of the value of the FNF 2013 notes, those notes would have a discount that does not qualify for the de minimis exception and they therefore would have an original issue discount.

 If the issue price of a FNT note exceeds its face amount, you will be considered to have purchased such security with "amortizable bond premium" equal in amount to such excess.
 You may elect to amortize such premium by offsetting against the interest otherwise required to be included in income in respect of such FNT note during any taxable year, with the allocable portion of such premium determined under the constant yield method over the remaining term.
 In such case, your basis in such FNT note will be reduced by the amount of note premium offset against interest.
-Because FNT intends to determine the issue price of FNT notes by reference to the fair market value of such notes on the issue date of the FNT notes pursuant to the exchange offers, FNT cannot know before the exchange date whether any FNT note you receive will have amortizable bond premium.
+Because we intend to determine the issue price of FNT notes by reference to the fair market value of such notes on the issue date of the FNT notes pursuant to the exchange offers, we cannot know before the exchange date whether any FNT note you receive will have amortizable bond premium.
 If the FNT 7.30% notes due 2011 have the same value on the exchange date as recent estimates of the value of the FNF 7.30% notes due 2011, those notes would have amortizable bond premium.